murkymode/murkymode/README.md

 ![err](./assets/header.png)

 ## About Me
-As an ever-curious individual, I have found software engineering to be the ideal place to flourish.
+As an ever-curious individual, I have found software engineering to be the ideal place to thirve.
 Each build provides an opportunity to positively collaborate with others while challenging myself to do better with each iteration.

 ## Contact
 #### Email: jasonmarble@gmail.com